Germany: Eight suspected right-wing militants arrested – DW – 11/05/2024

 "We are talking about a group of about 15 to 20 people," prosecutors said, adding that the group was characterized by "racist, antisemitic, and in some cases apocalyptic ideas."

-"Its members are connected by a deep rejection of the free and democratic order" of Germany, prosecutors said.
+"Its members are connected by a deep rejection of the free and democratic order" of Germany, prosecutors said in a statement.

+The statement said the group plotted to seize power in the state of Saxony and potentially other eastern German states "to establish governmental and societal structures inspired by National Socialism."

+"Even ethnic cleansing was part of their inhuman plans," Justice Minister Marco Buschmann said in a statement, adding that the arrests showed the importance of protecting Germany's free and democratic order from threats "from many sides."

 Who are the 'Saxon Separatists'?